WaxOn/WaxOff

 Location

 By default, output files are written alongside the source file.
 If a custom output directory is configured, all files go there.
-If neither location is writable, WaxOn falls back to ~/Music/WaxOnWaxOff/.
+If neither location is writable, WaxOn falls back to ~/Music/WaxOnWaxOff/ — and if that folder can't be created or written, to the Desktop as a last resort.
 Existing files with the same name are overwritten.

 WaxOff Mode WaxOff